anezih/add_inflections/inflection_data/README.md

 Due to file size considerations, Italian dictionary does not include Cross product information.
 Russian dictionary does not include both prefix prepended forms and cross products.

-Hunspell dictiories are taken from [this repository](https://github.com/titoBouzout/Dictionaries).
+Hunspell dictionaries are taken from [this repository](https://github.com/titoBouzout/Dictionaries).